shivamarora1/hugoXPulumi/README.md

-> This repository is a submission for the [BrightData Realtime AI Agent Challenge](https://dev.to/devteam/announcing-the-pulumi-deploy-and-document-challenge-3000-in-prizes-887).<br>
+> This repository is a submission for the [Pulumi Deploy and Document Challenge](https://dev.to/devteam/announcing-the-pulumi-deploy-and-document-challenge-3000-in-prizes-887).<br>
 > You can read the full submission article [here](https://dev.to/coder_dragon/deploy-hugo-website-to-amazon-s3-using-pulumi-43g2).